kennethfreeflow/kennethlng.github.io/_apps/2020-07-10-tictactoe-multiplayer-unity-firebase.md

 ### Signing In

-For simplicity's sake, I used Firebase Authentication's anonymous sign-in.
+For simplicity's sake, I used Firebase Authentication's anonymous sign-in, so there's no need for creating an account.

 ### Matchmaking